 If you use an invoice factoring company they will take over the whole invoice process and deal directly with your customers – some customers may, however, prefer to deal with directly with you, and how the factor deals with your customers will affect what they think of your business, so you need to ensure you choose a reputable company that will not damage your reputation.

 Several different types of providers offer factoring or invoice discounting facilities, including banks, financial institutions, independent providers and online newcomers such as MarketInvoice.com, which auctions invoices to institutional investors.
 So speak to more than one company before making a decision.
-The Asset Based Finance Association maintains a list of invoice factoring providers, with details of their turnover requirements and the services they offer.
+The Asset Based Finance Association (covering invoice and asset finance companies among other providers) maintains a list of invoice factoring providers, with details of their turnover requirements and the services they offer.

 Connected Pictures, a London-based independent production company, started using MarketInvoice.com because their large blue-chip clients were taking between 90 to 120 days to settle invoices, and they needed to find a source of working capital to invest in new projects and fuel growth.
 They had already taken out an overdraft from their bank, but this was not enough to solve their liquidity requirements.
 Connected Pictures did not want a third party factor to chase up their debtors as maintaining a good relationship with their clients was vital to their business.
 The MarketInvoice auction model appealed to them as it meant they could select which customer invoices they would raise finance on, and would only incur fees when they needed to use it.